Skip to Content

 Plant Breeding Methods – How to Cross Two Plants

 If you frequently go to specialty food stores like Trader Joe’s or Whole Foods, you’ve seen “new” fruits being added to the shelves.
-For example, the “pluot” or the cotton candy flavored grapes.
-The kiwi is actually a relatively new fruit, derived from a very unappetizing, small berry plant in China.
+For example, “pluots” or “cotton candy” grapes.

-These, and many other more typical fruits like common strawberries and almost all citrus varieties, are the result of plant breeding methods.
-They’ve been known to be called “designer fruits,” and combine the characteristics of two plants within the same species.
+These, and many other more typical fruits like strawberries and almost all citrus varieties, are the result of plant breeding methods.
+They’ve been known to be called “designer fruits,” and combine the characteristics of two plant varieties.

-Designer fruits are generally produced by using two different plant “parents” and cross-breeding to produce a hybrid offspring.
+Designer plants are generally produced by using two different plant “parents” and cross-breeding to produce a hybrid offspring.

-Plant breeding may sound like a process that takes place in a laboratory by very serious men wearing white lab coats.
-While that can certainly be true in a commercial setting, it is not at all the only way that plant breeding can happen.
+Plant breeding may sound like a process that takes place in a laboratory by very serious scientists wearing white lab coats.
+While that can certainly be true in a commercial setting, it is not at all the only way that plant breeding occurs.

 In short, plant breeding is the intentional manipulation of a plant species to produce offspring with desirable characteristics.
 If this sounds scary, it’s really not.
 The process happens naturally all the time.
 It is how many plant species have different varieties that each grow well in different environmental conditions.